An emulator for the Lyman-$\alpha$ forest in beyond-$\Lambda$CDM cosmologies: Parameterisation

 Figure \ref{fig:lin_rat} demonstrates why we consider just two parameters describing a slope and an amplitude to be sufficient to parameterise the linear matter power spectrum within this regime.
 In panel (a), we randomly sample 100 points from the \textit{Planck} chains\footnote{\url{https://wiki.cosmos.esa.int/planck-legacy-archive/index.php/Cosmological_Parameters}.} \cite{Planck2018} with free \sigmanu, and plot the ratio of the linear matter power spectrum at $z=3$ with the baseline $\Lambda$CDM best fit model, which we denote as $P_\mathrm{lin}^\mathrm{\,best\:fit}$.
 The colour of each line indicates the neutrino mass value for each model.
 We see the expected behaviour where cosmologies with a higher neutrino mass tend to lead to a suppression of the power spectrum on small scales at late times.
 In panel (b), we take the same 100 samples and rescale the amplitude and slope of the power spectrum in order to match the small-scale linear power in $P_\mathrm{lin}^\mathrm{\,best\:fit}$ as parameterised by equations \ref{eq:Delta2_p} and \ref{eq:n_p}.
 The vertical shaded region shows the approximate length scales to which the \pd\ is sensitive in BOSS data \cite{Chabanier2019b}.
 The upcoming DESI results will provide an improved measurement of the \pd\ over the same range of wavenumbers, so the arguments presented in this paper will continue to apply.
 The horizontal band shows the region of $1\%$ agreement.
 The effects on the linear matter power spectrum of variations in the 7 free parameters are captured by changes to the slope and amplitude to within $1\%$ (and often much better) when considering only the length scales within the shaded region.
 This is compared with the most recent constraints on the amplitude of the small-scale linear power spectrum from BOSS which have an uncertainty of $6\%$ \cite{Chabanier2019}.
+In the bottom panels (c) and (d) we repeat the procedure for a chain with free curvature parameter $\Omega_k$ instead of \sigmanu.
+Again we see that the all the variations in cosmology are degenerate with changing just the slope and amplitude of the power spectrum on the scales of interest.